saharama/saharama.github.io/essays/hello-frameworks.md

 <img class="ui large centered rounded image" src="../images/helloKitty-copy.jpg">

 Overall, I was able to successfully replicate select sections of the webpage.
+A screenshot of my Semantic UI copy is shown above.
 Although I was not able to perfectly match everything using Semantic UI, I think that my copy looked reasonably close to the original Sanrio website.

 Link to Repo: <a href="https://github.com/saharama/sanrio-semantic-ui"><i class="large github icon"></i>sanrio-semantic-ui</a>